 - A loss of spousal support, except if the Court finds you to be a putative spouse.
 A putative spouse is someone who believes in good faith that their marriage is legal and valid and therefore is given rights as if the marriage had been legally entered.

-If you believe you qualify for an annulment or would like to discuss the potential issues that may arise, the attorneys at Moore Law for Children can help you.
+If you believe you qualify for an annulment or would like to discuss the potential issues that may arise, our trusted divorce lawyers can help you.
 Call us to discuss this and your other family law matters further.